 A Matter Worth Raising

-When asked to attend an event at Gettysburg “for the purpose of marking upon the ground by enduring memorials of granite” the battle, Robert E. Lee declined in a letter dated August 5, 1869, ending with, “I think it wiser, moreover, not to keep open the sores of war but to follow the examples of those nations who endeavored to obliterate the marks of civil strife, to commit to oblivion the feelings engendered.”
+When asked to attend an event at Gettysburg “for the purpose of marking upon the ground by enduring memorials of granite” the battle, Robert E. Lee declined the invitation in a letter dated August 5, 1869.
+He ended with, “I think it wiser, moreover, not to keep open the sores of war but to follow the examples of those nations who endeavored to obliterate the marks of civil strife, to commit to oblivion the feelings engendered.”

 I couldn’t agree more, General.

 They’re not denying history.
-They’re just not publically reminding themselves of their national disgrace, or turning it into some sort of glory, choosing instead to move on.
+They’re just not publicly reminding themselves of their national disgrace, or turning it into some sort of glory, choosing instead to move on.